Six charged with terrorism offences over supporting Palestine Action

 The offences relate to allegedly arranging public demonstrations in London, Manchester and Cardiff, as well as managing 13 Zoom meetings, between July and August in support of the proscribed group, the Crown Prosecution Service (CPS) said.

-The charged individuals are due to appear at Westminster Magistrates’ Court on Thursday.
+The charged individuals have been remanded in custody and are due to appear at Westminster Magistrates’ Court on Thursday.

 According to the CPS, they are: